Therapeutic Play: A Tool in Nurturing Attachment

 During therapeutic play with children, therapists watch, listen, and interact during moments when a child may be giving voice to images, emotion, and story.

-“Image” implies an object or person of attachment from the child’s past, “emotion” implies feelings from past relationships or that the child may be feeling presently and in their current relationships, and “story” implies the coming together of a narrative that all children accumulate pieces of over time.
+“Image” implies an object or person of attachment from the child’s past, “emotion” implies feelings from past relationships or that the child may be feeling in current relationships or in the moment, and “story” implies the coming together of a narrative that all children accumulate piece-by-piece over time.

-As children work to make sense of their world, they often try on different ways to language meanings, experiences, and identity.
-Usually this work occurs in the context of ongoing parent-child relationships, through the form of brief questions and conversation, and meaningful experiences, over years and years.
+As children work to make sense of their world, they often try on different ways to communicate meanings, experiences, and identity.
+Usually this work occurs in the context of ongoing parent-child relationships, through the form of brief questions and conversation, and meaningful experiences over years and years.

 Sometimes a child’s context, when tumultuous, unpredictable, and even harmful, can deter such work and leave a child with only collected fragments of identity.
 Those fragments may be confusing and contradictory and may leave a child without the confidence that comes through securely attached relationships with caregivers.